 There is no way of making your Maine Coon cat grow into a very large cat.

 Put simply, they either will or won’t!
-However, if this is something that you are interested in then maximise your chances of success by taking note of the following points:
+However, if this is something that you are interested in then maximize your chances of success by taking note of the following points:

 - Kittens parent size